 Temperature homeostasis is the body's ability to maintain a temperature between 96.8 degrees Fahrenheit and 100.4 degrees Fahrenheit.
 When your body starts losing heat and your core temperature drops, you automatically start shivering and develop a strong instinct to move somewhere warmer.
 Most often, being cold is a minor issue.
 But if your core temperature drops to below 95 degrees Fahrenheit, you may be experiencing mild hypothermia, which can cause sleepiness.

 The normal body temperature range is optimal for essential biochemical reactions.
 As your temperature drops, even by only a couple degrees Fahrenheit, your brain doesn't work as efficiently.
 You might experience issues like slowed reaction time, impaired judgment and tiredness.
 The signs are subtle, and a person suffering from this mild hypothermia may not understand it's happening.
 The temperature drop occurs gradually, so the sleepiness creeps up.
 Common situations in which people may experience mild hypothermia include standing outside in cold temperatures all day or taking long journeys on a motorcycle in cold weather.

 Moderate and Severe Hypothermia

-Sometimes people may blame feeling sleepy on being cold when in fact the chill and the tiredness are due to a circadian rhythm (a natural variation in temperature and sleepiness over 24 hours).
-The tiredness is not causing the cold, and the cold is not causing the tiredness, but rather the person's body clock has naturally caused the temperature of the body to drop.
-This generally happens in the early hours of the morning, which explains the presence of both cold and sleepiness at the same time.
-In addition, people feel colder when they are lying down and are more likely to be lying down when they feel sleepy.
+Sometimes people may blame feeling sleepy on being cold, when in fact, the chill and the tiredness are due to a circadian rhythm.
+This is a natural variation in temperature and sleepiness over 24 hours.
+The tiredness and the coldness do not cause one another in this case.
+Instead, the person's body clock has naturally caused body temperature to drop.
+This generally happens in the early hours of the day.
+You might chalk it up to the morning chill and a bit of grogginess.